 - On Sunday, many shops are generally closed.
 Also, watch out timings during noon and after 6:00 P.M. for small-town/cities shopping areas.

 - A very safe country with some general precautions to be taken.
 People here are very friendly and welcoming.

 - Try Cheese fondue as Swiss milk products are famous worldwide.

 - Water from taps/fountains is safe for drinking.
 Carry a water bottle and fill it whenever you spot them.

 - WHAT TO SHOP – Swiss chocolates, Cuckoo Clocks, Cheese(if you can carry), Cow Bells.
-Banking, Chocolate manufacturing, and clock making industries are world famous industries and business of Switzerland.
+Banking, Chocolate manufacturing, and clock-making industries are world-famous industries and businesses of Switzerland.

 - Check out more on their official website for more information on Switzerland Tourism Board as this country boasts of beautiful 150 ski resorts and many picturesque towns with hidden beauties.